Hell's Kitchen (American TV series): Setting

 For the show's first two seasons, the Hell's Kitchen restaurant set itself was housed in the former studios of Los Angeles television station KCOP at 915 North La Brea Avenue, in Hollywood, which at one time hosted production of game shows Tic Tac Dough and The Joker's Wild.
 KCOP was acquired by News Corporation in 2001 and its studios were integrated with those of Fox affiliate KTTV in 2003, leaving the La Brea facility vacant.
 Originally the studio was put up for sale, but in the end they were retooled for the production of Hell's Kitchen.
 The dining room area was the location of the former KCOP news studios, and living quarters for the contestants were built behind the restaurant.

 Before season three, the Hell's Kitchen facility was moved to 20th Century Studios at 3322 La Cienega Place in Los Angeles.
-From seasons 4-18, Hell's Kitchen's venue has been located at 8660 Hayden Place in Culver City.
+From seasons 4–18, Hell's Kitchen's venue has been located at 8660 Hayden Place in Culver City.
 According to Arthur Perkins, the soundstage is only open for audience members when taping is taking place.

 The first 18 seasons were produced in modified warehouses in Los Angeles which included the restaurant, dual kitchen facilities, and dormitories where the contestants resided while on the show.
 The nineteenth and twentieth seasons were filmed at the Caesars Entertainment Studios property near the Las Vegas Strip.
 Seasons 21 and 22 were shot back-to-back in Burbank, California, in what used to be an IKEA building.
-Seasons 23 and 24 will be filmed at the Foxwoods Resort Casino in Mashantucket, Connecticut.
+Seasons 23 and 24 were filmed at the Foxwoods Resort Casino in Mashantucket, Connecticut.